dfrnoch/leap/README.md

 ## Contribution

-Thank you for your interest in contributing to Anchor!
+Thank you for your interest in contributing to Leap!
 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how.